SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 is not part of the charsets of old machines TUNIX Lisp intends to support.

-The MAKE- prefix is used less regularly.
-Instead, it might be helpful to think of those function as casts from some type (or nothing).

-TUNIX also uses more functions with names that contain special characters to make them more brief and culturally independend.

 MEMBER and FIND are comparing with EQ instead of EQL as these functions are used internally as well and need to be fast.
 You'll have to Use NEMBER-IF or FIND-IF together with EQL to